connectrpc/conformance/.github/CONTRIBUTING.md

 Contributing
 ============

-We'd love your help making `connect-crosstest` more thorough!
+We'd love your help making `connect-conformance` more thorough!

 If you'd like to add new tests, please [open an issue][open-issue] describing your proposal &mdash; discussing API changes ahead of time makes pull request